Talsiter/Snipe-IT-Automated-Reports/expected_checkin_README.md

 2. Resolves failure notice recipient from `alert_email` with fallback to `mail.from.address`.
 3. Calls Snipe-IT APIs, validates HTTP status and JSON payloads before processing.
 4. Iterates assets and identifies expected-checkin overdue assets that are still checked out.
-5. Sends a notification to assigned user email (or configured override recipient).
+5. Sends a notification to assigned user email in `live`, or to override recipient in `dry-run` when configured.
 6. Supports `test`, `dry-run`, and `live` execution modes for controlled operations.
 7. Sends failure notices when critical API/email flow fails (if enabled).
 8. Logs run events and outcomes with optional debug verbosity and PII redaction.